clhynfield/prairie-dawn-syntax/README.md

-# Solarized Dark Syntax theme
+# Prairie Twilight Syntax theme

-Atom theme using the ever popular dark [solarized] colors.
+Atom theme using Prairie Twilight colors based on the ever popular [solarized].

-This theme is installed by default with Atom and can be activated by going to the _Themes_ section in the Settings view (`cmd-,`) and selecting it from the _Syntax Themes_ dropdown menu.
+This theme can be activated by going to the _Themes_ section in the Settings view (`cmd-,`) and selecting it from the _Syntax Themes_ dropdown menu.

 ![](https://f.cloud.github.com/assets/136521/2327081/4c61f1aa-a3eb-11e3-9377-96d7837fa65a.png)